 Lastly, in any crisis, please put time on these events.
 5 years from now you’ll be telling yourself 2 things, “I wish I had or I’m glad I did!”
 Most 401ks and IRAs are long term investments and you should look at this time to invest.

 It has been announced that most households should be getting a check from the U.S. government.
 What would your best advice be once that check is received?

 This is an “it all depends question”.
 If you need the money to live on, spend it wisely.

 If you don’t need the money, I’d buy the most aggressive stock I could find at this point and time…Maybe Boeing?
 Or go to the casino (when they open) and lay down $2,000 on Red on the roulette.
 You have a better than 48% chance of winning.
 And the income is tax-free.
 One of the best ideas I’ve heard is to invest the money and then give it away in 5 years!

-What lesson is to be learned from this crisis- which sneaked up on all of us - while being quite comfortable in what had been the longest period of economic growth in a very long time?
+What lesson is to be learned from the COVID-19 pandemic- which sneaked up on all of us - while being quite comfortable in what had been the longest period of economic growth in a very long time?

 Save some, give some away, and live on the rest.
 You’ll be a rich person in so many ways if you practice this basic principle.

 With that, we are all taught about living below our means.
 Save for a rainy day.
 I could go on, but please commit to yourself that you will have an emergency fund when this is all over.
 I don’t care if it’s in your sock drawer or in a money market type of account…we all need a rainy day fund.
 It gives us peace!